crashoverride777/swifty-receipt-validator/README.md

 # Set-Up

-- Add the folliwng files to your prohect
+- Add the folliwng files to your project

 1) AppStoreReceipValidator.swift